oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 # Quick Look at Reactor Execution Model

 Reactor is an API for doing asynchronous programming, where you describe your data processing as a flow of operators, composing a data processing pipeline.
 It is based on the Reactive Streams specification.
 Using the assembly line analogy, the initial data flow from a source, the `Publisher`, goes through transformation steps and eventually the result is pushed to a consumer, the `Subscriber`.
 A `Publisher`, produces data, and a  `Subscriber`, listens to it.
 Reactor also supports flow control via backpressure, so a `Subscriber` can signal the volume it can consume.

 #### Nothing Happens Until You Subscribe

-In general, when you instantiate a Flux you are describing an asynchronous processing pipeline.
+In general, when you instantiate a `Publisher` (a `Flux` or a `Mono`) you are describing an asynchronous processing pipeline.
 When combining or composing operators, no processing happens, you are describing the intent.
 This is called **assembly time**.
 Only when you `subscribe` you are triggering the data flow through that pipeline.
 The `subscribe` call emits a signal back to the source, and the source starts emitting data that flows through the pipeline.
 This is called **execution time** or **subscription time**.

 A **cold publisher** generates data for each subscription.
 Then, if you subscribe twice, it will generate the data twice.
 All the examples that follow below will instantiate cold publishers.
 On the other hand, a **hot publisher** starts emitting data immediately or on the first subscription.
 Late subscribers receive data emitted after they subscribe.
 For the hot family of publishers, something does indeed happen before you subscribe.

 #### Operators `map` and `flatMap`